Ericsson/paf/doc/man/pafd.8.md

  * `-n`
    Disable logging to syslog.
 Syslog logging is enabled by default.

+ * `-u <socket-path>`
+   Use the specified system log socket instead of the default '/dev/log'.

  * `-y <facility>`
    Set syslog facility to use.